kociumba/Kopycat/README.md

 This was a short sighted decision that made the development much easier.

 The rest of the app remains functional.
-The only caveat being you would have to configure it by sending manual server requests or in the `config/config.json` file.
+The only caveat being you would have to configure it by sending manual server requests or edit the `config/config.json` file.